hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

   When none of the specified hostRules match, the request is redirected to a URL specified by defaultUrlRedirect.
 If defaultUrlRedirect is specified, defaultService or defaultRouteAction must not be set.
 Structure is documented below.

+* `default_route_action` -
+  (Optional)
+  defaultRouteAction takes effect when none of the pathRules or routeRules match.
+The load balancer performs advanced routing actions like URL rewrites, header transformations, etc. prior to forwarding the request to the selected backend.
+If defaultRouteAction specifies any weightedBackendServices, defaultService must not be set.
+  Conversely if defaultService is set, defaultRouteAction cannot contain any weightedBackendServices.
+  Only one of defaultRouteAction or defaultUrlRedirect must be set.
+Structure is documented below.

 The `header_action` block supports: